CVsiouy/bookBuddy/README.md

 - Google Books API

 ## Getting Started
-Download the code and run index.html file
+- Download the code and run index.html file
+- To view the project click on this link: https://book-buddy-liart.vercel.app/

 ## Usage
 1. Open the BookBuddy web application.